alvinj/TextPlottingUtils/README.md

 ## Other utilities

-These utilities depend on my `FileUtils` and `MathUtils`, so I’ve included small versions of those here as well.
+These utilities depend on my `MathUtils`, so I included those here as well.